US Condemns Latest Attack on Cuban Embassy

 He said the State Department was coordinating with Washington police in the investigation.

-Cuban Foreign Minister Bruno Rodriguez earlier wrote on social media that an individual threw two Molotov cocktails in the "terrorist attack."
+"Hatred once again last night caused a terrorist attack against our embassy in Washington, an act of violence and weakness that could have cost precious lives," he wrote on X, the rebranded name of Twitter.

-Ambassador Lianys Torres Rivera said the embassy had "immediately communicated with United States authorities, who were given access to the mission to take samples of the Molotov cocktails."
+Cuba's ambassador to the United States, Lianys Torres Rivera, said the embassy had "immediately communicated with United States authorities, who were given access to the mission to take samples of the Molotov cocktails."

+Russia, a traditional ally of Cuba, "strongly condemned" the incident and urged a "thorough" investigation.

+"It should not go unpunished and those responsible for its orchestration should be severely punished," Russian foreign ministry spokeswoman Maria Zakharova said in a statement.

-The attack took place hours after Cuban President Miguel Diaz-Canel returned to Havana after attending the United Nations General Assembly in New York and other activities with Cubans in the US.
+The attack took place hours after Diaz-Canel returned to Havana after attending the United Nations General Assembly in New York.

-In New York, Cubans had demonstrated against Diaz-Canel's presence at the UN, according to posts and videos shared on social media.
+His New York appearance was met by demonstrations by opponents of the communist government founded by Fidel Castro.
+No one took responsibility for the attack, although Havana quickly pinned blame on exiles.

 It was the second attack against the Cuban mission in Washington in recent years, after a man opened fire on the building in April 2020.
 There were no injuries from that attack either.